Touring Europe 2012

 A less emotionally demanding but very interesting visit was to the complex of bunkers built by the Germans and from where Hitler and his senior staff and generals ran their war from 1941 to 1945.
+It was known as the Wolfsschanze, The "Wolf's Lair".
 The Allies knew nothing of this complex, hidden in the forests of the north east, until after the war was over.
-When they left in the face of the advancing Russian armies, they tried to blow the whole place up, but so massively strong was it that we could still stroll through the only partially collapsed ruins of offices and dwellings, including Hitler’s own bunker.
+When the Germans left in the face of the advancing Russian armies, they tried to blow the whole place up, but so massively strong was it that we could still stroll through the only partially collapsed ruins of offices and dwellings, including Hitler’s own bunker.
 What was completely destroyed was the unfortified conference centre where Hitler survived the attempt on his life which, if it had succeeded, would have saved the lives of thousands of people in the Armageddon of the war’s last year.

 We meandered down the Baltic coast of Poland and its continuation into Germany, visiting the V1 and V2 rocket development site at Peenemunde and on to a fascinating museum describing the life and work of Otto Lilienthal.
 Lilienthal was one of the greatest early pioneers of manned flight, and his astonishingly detailed analysis of the physics of bird flight published in 1889 was a significant inspiration for the Wright brothers a short while later.
 He died when crashing one of his first powered designs – the “missionary of human flight”, as the Wrights called him.